Joeehabre/README/README.md

 - 🎓 Computer Science at the **American University of Beirut (AUB)**
 - 🤖 Specializing in **Artificial Intelligence**
 - 🔒 Specializing in **Cybersecurity**

+> 📌 *Goal: to grow into a software engineer contributing to secure, AI-powered solutions.*

 ---